iq2525/tv-guide/README.md

 ### CORS

-The sample api endpoint from Open Weather does not have CORS.
+The sample api endpoint from Open TVGuide does not have CORS.

 I realised afterwards that I need to sign up for an account.
 Which gave me access to an endpoint that does have CORS.